An Analysis of Robustness of Non-Lipschitz Networks: Preliminaries and Threat Model

+We now formally present the {\em random feature subspace} threat model, in which the adversary, by making small changes in the input space, is assumed to be able to create arbitrarily large movements in feature space, though only in random low-dimensional subspaces.
+Note that because this large modification in feature space is assumed to come from a small perturbation in input space, we always assume that the {\em true correct label $y$ is the same for the modified point and the original point}.

-\textbf{Our threat model.} In the setting of (robust) representation learning, we are given a set of training instances $\x_1,...,\x_m\in\cX$.
-Let $\x$ be an $n_1$-dimensional test input for classification.
-The input is embedded into a high $n_2$-dimensional feature space using a deep neural network $F$.
-We predict the class of $\x$ by a prediction function on $F(\x)$ which can potentially output ``don't know''.
-The adversary may corrupt $F(\x)$ such that the modified feature vector is restricted in a random $n_3$-dimensional affine subspace denoted by $\cS+\{F(\x)\}$, while the perturbation magnitude might be arbitrarily large.
-The adversary is given access to everything including $F$, $\x$, $\cS$ and the true label of $\x$.
-Throughout the paper, we will refer \emph{adversary} and \emph{adversarial example} to this threat model.
+Specifically, let $\x$ be an $n_1$-dimensional test input for classification.
+The input is embedded into an $n_2$-dimensional feature space using an abstract mapping $F$.
+Our threat model is that the adversary may corrupt $F(\x)$ such that the modified feature vector is any point in a random $n_3$-dimensional affine subspace denoted by $\cS+\{F(\x)\}$.
+For example, if $n_3=1$ then $\cS+\{F(\x)\}$ is a random line through $F(\x)$, and the adversary may select an arbitrary point on that line; if $n_3=2$ then $\cS+\{F(\x)\}$ is a random 2-dimensional plane through $F(\x)$, and the adversary may select an arbitrary point in that plane.
+Conceptually, we are viewing $F$ as ``squashing'' the adversarial ball about $\x$ in input space into a random infinitely thin and infinitely wide $n_3$-dimensional pancake in feature space.
+The adversary is given access to everything including the algorithm's classification function, $F$, $\x$, $\cS$ and the true label of $\x$.
+Throughout the paper, we will use \emph{adversary} and \emph{adversarial example} to refer to this threat model.